Do you have a breed of dog that has fur growing constantly to the point where it gets too long and you feel only a professional pet clipper can help?

 Perhaps the most important feature in a pair of clippers for most but not all types of dog coats.
 The motor speed and power of clippers dictate how fast it can cut and how likely it is to power through thicker and perhaps matted coats.
 This is measured in rotations per minute.

 Most dog clippers will not list the exact rotations per minute (RPM) it is capable of which is very annoying for us as we can’t directly compare one to another so you’ll have to get the information indirectly from third party reviews and what it says on the box.
-Most UK dog clippers brands will let you know if they can handle larger dogs and tougher coats so if the RPM isn’t specified go with that information and check the reviews for that pair of dog clippers.
+Most UK dog clippers brands will let you know if the clipper can handle larger dogs and tougher coats so if the RPM isn’t specified go with that information and check the reviews for that pair of dog clippers.

 Look for a pet grooming kit which produces less than 60 decibels would count as ‘low noise’ – this can be achieved easier with cordless dog clippers.